Meeting, Lining Up Hardwood Floors - Wrapping

 Shown in our illustration installing around a staircase, control lines must be used.
 These are chalk lines that have been used from the start when squaring up the layout.
 Work from both sides and measure from the last board installed to the control line every six or eight boards (just a number).
 If one measurement is off a little, spacers can be used to offset the difference.

 Spacers can be anything that can be removed easily after nailing.
 Some installers use washers, or the plastic wraps from cardboard boxes.
 Do not use anything that cannot be removed or easily ripped; it may become a permanent fixture to your floor.
-Spacers should not be removed until you move further ahead as adjacent nailing or stapling can close up the gaps if they’re removed too soon.
+Spacers should not be removed until you move further ahead as adjacent nailing can close up the gaps if they’re removed too soon.

 Another time your layout may run off is having two people nail from two different sides at the same time.
 With pneumatic staplers or nailers this rarely happens because the actual force used to fasten is the same, providing the air pressure is set at the same level.
 Conversely using manual nailers/staplers, the strength of one over the other may be different.
 The guy doing the right may be getting the boards tighter than the guy on the other side.
 Switch off every five or six rows so it becomes balanced.